 Your financial model should enable you to budget for the short-term as much as it helps you forecast for the long term.
 Being aware about your weekly and day to day expenses is the first step to managing expenses more efficiently.

-Work from home can cut costs drastically.
-You could save expenses such as electricity, water, maintenance and so much more while your employees would appreciate the flexible hours.
+Working from home can cut costs drastically.
+You could save expenses such as electricity, water, maintenance, and so much more while your employees appreciate the flexible hours.

 As your business grows, so will your workload.
 You’ll need to hire more staff to share the burden and you’ll have to optimize your cash flow so that you can make payments on time.

-It’s one of the most major expenses that your business can’t do without.
+It’s one of the highest expenses that your business can’t do without.
 You need to prepare a proper salary index and determine what roles are absolutely necessary to your business.
 They only need to be on your payroll if they’re indispensable.